MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/Petty-cash.md

 </tr>
 <tr class="even">
 <td>Currency</td>
-<td>Select the code for the transaction currency.</td>
+<td>Select the transaction currency code.</td>
 </tr>
 <tr class="odd">
 <td>Voucher</td>
-<td>This field is filled in automatically, based on the journal setup.</td>
+<td>This field is filled in based on the journal setup.</td>
 </tr>
 <tr class="even">
 <td>Order number</td>
-<td>If no other number sequence is set up for the cash account, this field is filled in automatically, based on the number sequence that is specified in the parameters.
-You can manually enter an order number in this field as you require.
-To prevent inconsistence in cash document numbering, the following control is applied: the number of a cash document that has an earlier date of operation can&#39;t be higher than number of a cash document that has a later date of operation.
-If you don&#39;t require this control, select the <strong>Posting on earlier date</strong> check box in the Cash and bank management parameters.</td>
+<td>If no number sequence is set up for the cash account, this field is filled in automatically, based on the number sequence that is specified in the parameters.
+You can manually enter an order number in this field.
+To prevent inconsistence in cash document numbering, the following control is applied: the number of a cash document that has an earlier date of operation can't be higher than number of a cash document that has a later date of operation.
+If you don't need this control, select the <strong>Posting on earlier date</strong> checkbox in the Cash and bank management parameters.</td>
 </tr>
 <tr class="odd">
 <td>Approval status</td>
 <td>The first transaction status is <strong>None</strong>.
-For information about how to set the transaction status, See the &quot;Cash transaction approval and posting&quot; section.</td>
+For information about how to set the transaction status, see the Cash transaction approval and posting section.</td>
 </tr>
 <tr class="even">
 <td>Document type</td>